intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/our-digital-healthcare-ip-assets.md

 Access the official, unaltered patent documents, including detailed specifications, drawings, and claims, to get an in-depth understanding of the patented technology.
 ### Layman Language Patent Summaries

-Simplified explanations in plain language that break down complex patents, making them accessible to individuals without a technical background.
+Simplified explanations in plain language that break down complex patents, making them accessible to individuals without a patent/legal background.

 ### Claim Summaries